 See Related: Best Theme Parks in Europe

 Address: 3 Pl. des Dominicains, 68000 Colmar, France

-A visit to the Dominican Church in Colmar is another one of the most pleasurable things to do during your stay if you’re a fan of history and architecture.
-It is a historically and architecturally significant church that was built in the early 14th Century.
+A visit to the Dominican Church in Colmar is another of the most pleasurable things to do during your stay if you’re a fan of history and architecture.
+It is a historically and architecturally significant church built in the early 14th Century.